google/maxdiffusion/README.md

 * Stable Diffusion 2 base (training and inference)
 * Stable Diffusion 2.1 (training and inference)
 * Stable Diffusion XL (inference).

+WARNING: The training code is purely experimental and is under development.

 # Table of Contents